dprojects/Woodworking/Docs/README.md

 **Loading textures:**

 * **set white color** sets the white color for the object to make the texture look better.
 * **show textures:** loads textures for all objects or for selected objects that have texture information saved.
-If you have added meterial to the object via `Right Mouse Click -> Material...` the material texture will be loaded even if the object has no texture attributes, so you can use `Live preview` option and save the attributes later via `set texture attributes` button.
+If you have added material to the object via `Right Mouse Click -> Material...` the material texture will be loaded even if the object has no texture attributes, so you can use `Live preview` option and save the attributes later via `set texture attributes` button.

 > [!IMPORTANT]
 > Make sure you have the following option disabled: